Skip to content

 • Eggs: This helps bind everything together.

-• Leavening agents: Baking powder and baking soda help make the cookies a little lighter.
+• Baking staples: All-purpose flour for structure and baking powder and baking soda to make the cookies a little lighter.

 • Kosher salt: I like to add a little extra to enhance the flavor.

-These chocolate chip pudding cookies come together in less than an hour and require very little effort to make.
+These chocolate chip pudding cookies come together in less than an hour and require zero chilling!

 • Cream.
 Cream together the butter and sugars using an electric mixer until smooth and fluffy.
 Add the vanilla and then beat in the eggs, one at a time.

 • Bake.
-Bake in oven for about 8 to 10 minutes, or until the edges are lightly golden.
-The centers will look a little underdone, but that’s what you want.
-They’ll continue to bake as they sit on the pan for a few minutes.
-Then move to a cooling rack.
+Bake in oven for about 8 to 10 minutes, or until edges are lightly golden.
+The centers will look a little underdone.
+Rest on the pan for a few minutes, then move to a cooling rack.
 Enjoy!

 5 star review